 John O. Knowlton - Judge

-SMALL CLAIMS INFORMATION
+SMALL CLAIM INFORMATION

 The small Claims Department of the District Court can be used for the recovery of money only where the amount claimed does not exceed $5000.00.